vatpac-technology/sops/docs/aerodromes/classc/Walton.md

 WS ADC is not responsible for any airspace by default.

 ## Manoeuvring Area
-### Standard Taxi Routes
+### Recommended Taxi Routes
-Except when the traffic situation warrants, taxi clearances to and from the Cargo Apron shall conform to the following diagram:
+To minimise conflict on the Cargo Apron, it is recommended that taxi instructions conform to the following diagram:

 <figure markdown>
 ![YSWS Cargo Apron Taxi Routes](img/ysws_taxi.png){ width="500" }